My Photo Stream upload limits

 These are the iCloud Photo Sharing hourly and daily limits:

-- Maximum combined number of photos and videos from all contributors per shared album, per hour: 1000
+- Maximum number of photos and videos from a single contributor across all shared albums, per hour: 1000

-- Maximum combined number of photos and videos from all contributors per shared album, per day: 10,000
+- Maximum number of photos and videos from a single contributor across all shared albums, per day: 10,000

 These sharing limits are separate from the upload limits above.
 For example, in the same day you could upload 10,000 photos to My Photo Stream, then share those 10,000 photos or 10,000 other photos.